The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-We now undertake to represent $\tilde{\psi}(z)$ in terms of the $K$-Bessel function of order zero,~\eqref{K-Bessel-order-zero}, from which we infer that $\mathcal{S}_{n}^{\flat}(\tilde{\psi})$ is replaceable with a certain finite sum of such $K$-Bessel functions with an admissible error term.
-To be more rigorous, the approximation of the weight function $\tilde{\psi}(z)$ for small $z$ is clarified in the following lemma.
-This permits one to reduce the treatment of the infinite sum over $c$ with $N(c) > 4\pi^{2} N(n)$ to a matter of understanding a finite sum. \begin{lemma} Let $N \geqslant 1$ and $n \in \mathcal{O}$ with the assumption~\eqref{assumption}.
-Then we have the expression
+We undertake to represent $\tilde{\psi}(z)$ in terms of the $K$-Bessel function of order zero.
+This~allows one to replace $\mathcal{S}_{n}^{\flat}(\tilde{\psi})$ with a finite sum of such $K$-Bessel functions up to an admissible error term.
+The following lemma clarifies an approximation of the weight function $\tilde{\psi}(z)$ for small~$z$. \begin{lemma} Keep the notation and assumptions as above.
+Then we have that

-where $M = \exp(-i(\pi/2-1/2T))$.
+where $M = \exp(-i(\pi-1/T)/2)$.
 This implies that